The role of interior dynamics and differentiation on the surface and atmosphere of lava planets: Author contributions

 \section{Author contributions}

-\textbf{Author 1: C.-E. Boukaré } - Conceived and designed the analysis - Designed the numerical simulations - Performed the numerical simulations - Produced the figures - Wrote the manuscript. \textbf{Author 2: D. Lemasquerier} Performed the numerical simulations - Produced the figures and analyzed the data. \textbf{Author 3: N. Cowan} Conceived and designed the analysis - Wrote the manuscript. \textbf{Author 4: H. Samuel} Designed the numerical simulations - Revised the manuscript. \textbf{Author 5: J. Badro} Conceived the analysis - Revised the manuscript.
+\textbf{Author 1: C.-E. Boukaré } - Conceived and designed the analysis - Designed the numerical simulations - Performed the numerical simulations - Produced the figures - Wrote the manuscript. \textbf{Author 2: D. Lemasquerier} Performed the numerical simulations - Produced the figures and analyzed the data - Revised the manuscript. \textbf{Author 3: N. Cowan} Conceived and designed the analysis - Wrote the manuscript. \textbf{Author 4: H. Samuel} Designed the numerical simulations - Revised the manuscript. \textbf{Author 5: J. Badro} Conceived the analysis - Revised the manuscript. \textbf{Author 6: L. Dang} Performed the analysis - Produced the figures. \textbf{Author 7: A. Falco} Performed the analysis - Produced the figures. \textbf{Author 6: S. Charnoz} Performed the analysis - Revised the manuscript.